 You might think this technique is dumb and that no-one in your company would fall on it.
 And that’s what makes Tailgating and Piggybacking so dangerously common.

-Which is not the case, according to this survey, +70% of security executives thought they were vulnerable to security breaching by tailgating, each producing a loss close to $150,000.
+This is not the case, according to this survey, +70% of security executives thought they were vulnerable to security breaches by tailgating, each producing a loss close to $150,000.

 Being said… Why do hackers and thieves execute Tailgating and Piggybacking?